jackmaden/philosophybreak/src/pages/articles/elizabeth-anderson-on-the-tyranny-of-being-employed/index.md

 <span class="big-letter">I</span>f you’re interested in learning more about Anderson’s arguments, <a target="_blank" rel="noopener noreferrer sponsored" href="https://amzn.to/3Y7rZ5F">Private Government: How Employers Rule Our Lives (and Why We Don’t Talk about It)</a> is a compelling read, featuring Anderson’s original lectures, critiques from other thinkers, and Anderson’s replies to those critiques.

-You might also like the following related articles:
+You might also enjoy the following related articles:

 - [Byung-Chul Han’s Burnout Society: Our Only Imperative is to Achieve](/articles/byung-chul-han-burnout-society-our-only-imperative-is-to-achieve/)
 - [John Rawls: How a ‘Veil of Ignorance’ Can Help Us Build a Just Society](/articles/john-rawls-how-a-veil-of-ignorance-can-help-us-build-a-just-society/)